vladikbek/streamlit-playtools/README.md

-# VBR Tools
+# PlayTools

-A Streamlit application that helps users discover and analyze music through various search options including tracks, playlists, and record labels.
+A Streamlit application that helps users discover and analyze music through various search options including tracks, playlists, and record labels using Spotify API.

 ## Features